SirNeon/NeonRAW/README.md

 user = client.user 'SirNeon'
 user.message 'Hi.', "How's it going?" if user.friend?

-# Fetch yourself and check your orangereds.
+# Fetch yourself and check your orangereds if you have mail.
 myself = client.me
 myself.inbox limit: myself.inbox_count if myself.mail?
 ```